shshojaei/Python-Tutorial/README.md

 ## Overview

 This repository contains a collection of Python exercises and examples designed to reinforce my understanding of Python through hands-on practice.
-Each directory or file within the repository corresponds to different Python topics or projects.
+Each directory or file within the repository corresponds to different Python topics.

 ## Getting Started